NoroThinksHeCanCode/claim-freq-models/README.md

 ### Usage:
-Run the Jupyter Notebook to:
+Run the Jupyter Notebooks to:
 - Preprocess the dataset.
 - Fit GLMs and GAMs to claim frequency data.
 - Visualize and interpret model outputs.